linagora/linshare/documentation/EN/installation/linshare-install-debian.md

 LinShare 2.3 was using MongoDB 3.2 but since 2.3.5, you can use MongoDB 3.4 or 3.6.
 We Recommend to use the 3.6 because 3.2 and 3.4 are not supported [officially](https://www.mongodb.com/support-policy) anymore.

-NB: we write a little [upgrade guide](https://ci.linagora.com/linagora/lgs/linshare/products/linshare-github/blob/master/documentation/EN/upgrade/mongodb-upgrade-from-3.2-to-3.6-debian.md) from 3.2 to 3.6 if you needed it.
+> We wrote a little [upgrade guide](https://ci.linagora.com/linagora/lgs/linshare/products/linshare-github/blob/master/documentation/EN/upgrade/mongodb-upgrade-from-3.2-to-3.6-debian.md) from 3.2 to 3.6 if you need.

 Create a file `/etc/apt/sources.list.d/mongodb-org-3.6.list`, and add the repository informations in the latest stable release  to the file:
 ```bash